 Cordon and drain

 - A new node is deployed into the node pool.

-- One of the existing nodes is identified for upgrade.
-Pods on this node are gracefully terminated and scheduled on the other nodes in the node pool.
+- Pods on the identified node are gracefully terminated and scheduled on the other nodes in the node pool.

 For more information, see Upgrade an AKS cluster.